Bookworm (film): Filming

-Bookworm was filmed in the Canterbury Region's MacKenzie Basin over a period of two months in 2023.
+Bookworm was filmed in the Canterbury Region's MacKenzie Basin, Lake Coleridge, Flock Hill, New Zealand, Castle Hill, New Zealand and the Hawdon River over a period of two months in 2023.
 Daniel Katz, who had previously collaborated with Timpson in Come to Daddy, served as the film's cinematographer.
 The film's producers were Emma Slade, Roxi Bull, Victoria Dabbs, Mette-Marie Kongsved and Laura Turnstall.

 The film was produced by Firefly Films.
 It also received funding from the New Zealand Film Commission, the New Zealand Screen Production Rebate, Talon Entertainment, Orogen Entertainment, Screen Canterbury, Images and Sound, Mister Smith Entertainment and KiwiBank.

 Release

 Bookworm premiered internationally at the 28th Fantasia International Film Festival in Montreal, Canada on 18 July 2024.
 The film was distributed in New Zealand and Australia by Rialto Distribution, receiving its general release in New Zealand on 8 August 2024 and in Australia on 29 August 2024.
 The film was screened at the 2024 Melbourne International Film Festival on 17 August 2024, prior to its showing at the 25th FrightFest film festival on 23 August 2024.
 It also screened as the closing gala presentation at the 2024 Cinéfest Sudbury International Film Festival on 22 September 2024.

 Bookworm was distributed by Vertical Entertainment and Photon Film, in the United States and Canada respectively, on 18 October 2024.